Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-04/01-snooping/page-01.md

 To inspect code in Safari, you first turn on the developer tools:
 1. Open preferences.
 2. Go to the advanced tab.
-3. Select “Show Develop menu in menu bar.”
+3. Select "Show Develop menu in the menu bar."
-4. Right click in an empty area of the page.
+4. Right-click in an empty area of the page.
-5. Select “View Source.”
+5. Select "View Source."

 <img src="../img/safari-view-source.png" alt="using the view source feature in Safari" title="View Source in Safari" />